Kenzō Takada: Fashion career

 Takada was a fashion maverick, known for his colorful and free-spirited collections that energized the ready-to-wear runways of the French capital starting in the 1970s.
 Initially, Takada struggled in Paris, selling sketches of designs to fashion houses for each.
 He had intended to leave Paris for Japan after a few months, but vowed not to do so until he had created something there, as he was determined to open a boutique fashion house in an area where his peers had not opened one.
 During this time, Takada worked as a stylist at a textile manufacturer named Pisanti.

-In 1970, while at a flea market, Takada met a woman who wanted to rent out a small space in the Galerie Vivienne to him cheaply.
+In 1970, while at a flea market, Takada met a woman who offered to let a small space in the Galerie Vivienne to him cheaply.
 Takada accepted the offer, and opened up shop as a designer.
 With very little money to work with, he mixed and matched $200 in fabrics from the Saint Pierre market in Montmartre, creating an eclectic and bold first fashion collection.
 Takada presented the collection at his first fashion show at the Galerie Vivienne.
 With no money to afford professional fashion models for the event, Takada and his friends opted to paint the pimples of an acne-covered model green.

 Inspired by painter Henri Rousseau, and in particular The Dream, Takada painted the interior of his shop with a jungle-like floral aesthetic.
 Wanting to combine the jungle aesthetic with his homeland, the designer decided to name his first store "Jungle Jap".
 The store's name did not go without controversy: in 1971, the Japanese American Citizens League issued a summons to Takada while on his first visit to the United States, challenging him to remove the word "Jap" from his business's name.
 However, the State supreme court upheld the ability to use the term as part of a trademark the following year.
 Takada and his team opted to rename the brand once Takada returned to France.